nicmart/Tree/README.md

 ```

 ### Getting if the node is an internal node (sub-tree) or not
-An internal node is a non-root node with one or more children.
+An internal node is root or a non-leaf node.
 ```php
 $node->isInternalNode();
 ```